github/emergency-pull-request-probot-app/README.md

 Create the GH App in your org or repo.
 Define a client secrent.
 Generate a private key.
 Subscripe to events and grant permissions.

 Once you have the bot user setup and the GitHub app configured you are ready to deploy!

+### Create a Slack App
+1. Navigate to your slack workspace `https://<workspace-name>.slack.com/home`
+1. In the menu on the left, under `Other`, click the `API` link
+1. Click `Create an app`
+1. Create the app using the manifest file emergency-pr-manifest.yml
 ## Deployment
 Get the following details about your GitHub app:
 - `APP_ID`